blueneogeo/xtend-tools/README.md

 	nl.kii.util:xtend-tools:2.1-SNAPSHOT

+Note: currently this library is not yet on MavenCentral.

 To use, add the following import statements at the top of your Xtend source file:

 	import static extension nl.kii.util.CloseableExtensions.*